 These are some great ways to make your renovation project easier – and cheaper.

-The first thing to do is to find out how much you have to spend, so take some time to visit Creditfix to get budgeting tips and even a handy calculator.
+The first thing to do is to find out how much you have to spend, so take some time to get budgeting tips and even a handy calculator.
 Always try to stay conservative – if you think you’ll have somewhere between $10,000 and $15,000 to spend on your new bathroom, then assume it’s $10,000 and work from that figure.

 If you’ve seen an amazing shower cubicle that’s just out of your reach, then see if you can find it elsewhere for less.
 Another good idea is to visit showrooms to see if they’re planning to change their displays over in the next couple of months.
 Ex-display fittings are cheap and you never know – you might find your shower cubicle!
 Look online, in reclamation yards and in physical stores.

 Your front door is your first impression, so it’s a good job that it’s easy to either repaint or replace.
-The effect it has on your kerb appeal is great, especially if you polish or replace your brass fittings too.
+The effect it has on your curb appeal is great, especially if you polish or replace your brass fittings too.

 Most renovations involve new paint and new colour schemes.
 Think about the effect you want to achieve in each room, as well as how big or cosy you want each space to feel.
 If all else fails, opt for white and black or white and dark grey for a modern, clean look.